abeashvil/SlackSpotifyMusicBot/README.md

       -Inefficient code, which can be fixed by having program run only at specified times, storing the results        in a database, and then checking the results after the day ends.

 How my code works:
-  I have a few important method chunks which control most of whats going on.
+  -I have a few important method chunks which control most of whats going on.
 First I created a Message class which stores the timestamp and text of a message.
 This is needed because the most efficient way of  retrieving past slack messages is with the use of the timestamp from that message.
 I also needed the text of the message for a later issue I will address.
 Next, I created a setup method which essentially creates a slack channel